MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-user-experience.md

 description: "Learn about the SharePoint and OneDrive user experience in a multi-geo environment."
 ---

-# User experience in a multgeo environment
+# User experience in a multi-geo environment

 Here’s what your users will see in a OneDrive Multi-Geo configuration:

 #### User’s OneDrive for Business location

 Users will have their OneDrive for Business provisioned in their preferred data location.
-If a user navigates to another geo location my site, they will be automatically redirected to their OneDrive in their appropriate geo-location.
+If a user navigates to a OneDrive URL that contains an incorrect geo-location (such as a bookmark from a previous geo-location), they are automatically redirected to the OneDrive in the appropriate geo-location.

 #### Sharing